wilselby/ArduPilotRecordBook/README.md

 Total Distance:
 Elapsed Time:

+It will also print out to the console the total distance and time for each MAV Type in the format below:

+Final Totals by MAV Type:
+MAV Type: x.xx (km) xx:xx:xx (H:M:S)

 The output file will be a .csv file with the following columns:

 Date, MAV Type, Autopilot Type, LOS/FPV, # Take offs, Time (Hours:Minutes:Seconds), Distance (km)

+and total distance and time for each MAV type at the bottom in the format:

+MAV Type: x.xx (km) xx:xx:xx (H:M:S)

 ## Installation

+	cd Debug
 	make clean
 	make
+	Logbook.exe [options] [arg_name]

 ## Usage